-This is the most serious reason for short-cycling because it means the heating system was installed incorrectly in the first place.
+This is the most serious issue that will cause a furnace to keep shutting off is an improper installation.
 When a heater is too powerful for a home, it will heat up the living spaces so fast that the thermostat will shut the heater off prematurely.

 All you can do in this case is arrange for a new heating system installation—this time from a qualified professional who will make sure the heater is the right size.

 Wm.
 Henderson has provided heating services throughout Delaware County, Chester County, and the Main Line for over 42 years.
 We offer HVAC solutions for boilers, furnaces, heat pumps, and other types of systems.
 If you have a problem with your air conditioner, our team also provides air conditioning repair and replacement services.
 Give us a call by phone at (484) 206-8594 or book an appointment online to receive assistance.
 We offer heating options in areas of Pennsylvania such as West Chester, Broomall, Coatesville, and Conshohocken.